opattison/olivermakes/_posts/2016-10-14-mapbox-maps-olivermakes.md

 {% capture endnote %}
 ## Further reading

-For a primer on how to generate GeoJSON and make maps with Jekyll, I recommend [Katy Decorah’s “Jekyll and GeoJSON” explainer](http://katydecorah.com/code/jekyll-geojson/).
+For a primer on how to generate GeoJSON and make maps with Jekyll, I recommend [Katy DeCorah’s “Jekyll and GeoJSON” explainer](http://katydecorah.com/code/jekyll-geojson/).

 The [Mapbox GL JS examples](https://www.mapbox.com/mapbox-gl-js/examples/), API documentation, and style reference were essential in learning how to implement these maps.
 {% endcapture %}